Marcus J. Goldman

-Marcus Jacob Goldman (born November 27, 1960), is a physician, board certified in psychiatry with past certifications in addiction, forensic and geriatric psychiatry and is also a writer.
+Marcus Jacob Goldman (born November 27, 1960), is an American physician, board certified in psychiatry with past certifications in addiction, forensic and geriatric psychiatry and is also a writer.
 Goldman received his medical degree from the State University of New York Upstate Medical University in 1986.

 He is currently an associate professor at Tufts University School of Medicine, where he has served on the admissions’ committee and has had past academic and teaching appointments at Harvard Medical School and the University of Massachusetts Medical School.

 Education

 Goldman received his undergraduate degree from Union College in Schenectady, New York, and his medical degree from the State University of New York Upstate Medical University in 1986.
 Goldman served as an intern at the University of Medicine and Dentistry of New Jersey and completed both his residency and Forensic fellowship at Harvard Medical School.